foxlox/cthulhu/README.md

 [+]shellcode created: /tmp/shellcode.exe

-8. Bind the right port on your linux box and wait.
+8. Bind the right port with netcat on your linux box and wait.

 9. Copy shellcode.exe on Windows box and run it.
 Don't remember to start your Antivirus.